 Phi Beta Kappa elects 16 students

-Sixteen Cornell College students have been elected to Phi Beta Kappa, the country’s oldest academic honor society.
+Sixteen Cornell College students have been elected to Phi Beta Kappa, the country’s oldest and most prestigious academic honor society.
 The students will be inducted at 1:30 p.m.
 Saturday, May 11, in Cole Library during Commencement weekend.

 Seniors elected were David Berger, Elizabeth Coghlan, Julia Eastham, Nicola Etter, Tim Haynes, Aidan Litt, Annika Leitch Lodge, Alexandra Lewyn, Talitha McGuire, Jessica Meis, Orgho Neogi, Anhia Nguyen, Salem Ozaki, Rachel Renaud, Jamie Rhoads, and Elisabeth Sage.